Magic Mike XXL: Plot

-In search of a new MC, Mike brings the group to a Savannah strip club owned by Rome, a woman Mike has a history with.
-Despite proving that his skills haven't deteriorated, he's unsuccessful in getting her to help them.
+In search of a new MC, Mike brings the group to a Savannah, Georgia strip club owned by Rome, a woman Mike has a history with.
+Despite proving that his skills have not deteriorated, he is unsuccessful in getting her to help them.
 However, she gets Andre, a rapper/singer who works at the club, to drive them to their next stop.

-Arriving at a mansion, Tito tells them he knows the girl who lives there and she's expecting them.
-Walking in, they are greeted by her mother, Nancy, and her friends, all middle-aged women.
-Nancy's teasing initially makes them feel awkward but as the night goes on, the mood lightens.
+Arriving at a mansion, Tito tells them he knows the girl who lives there, and she is expecting them.
+Walking in, they are greeted by her mother Nancy and her friends, all middle-aged women.
+Nancy's teasing initially makes them feel awkward, but as the night progresses, the mood lightens.
 Mike meets Zoe again, and she tells him about how another photographer, under the guise of needing an assistant, tried to have an extramarital affair with her.
 Mike urges her to regain her smile at the convention.

 After sleeping with Richie, Nancy lets them drive her ex-husband's car to Myrtle Beach.
 Upon arrival, they are surprised to see Rome.
 She had a change of heart, agreeing to be their MC.
 Andre and Malik also came to help.
-With preparations complete, they head to the convention where they squeeze in a spot thanks to Rome and her history with the organizer of the event, Paris.
+With preparations complete, they head to the convention where they squeeze in a spot, thanks to Rome and her history with Paris, the organizer of the event.

 The group's performance is a success.
-During Mike and Malik's performance, Mike brings Zoe on stage.
-The film ends in celebration, Tobias returning with the fro-yo van and everyone watching the 4th of July fireworks.
+During Mike and Malik's number, Mike brings Zoe on stage.
+Tobias returns with the fro-yo van as everyone celebrates and watches the Fourth of July fireworks.